 Stage 3—Devaluation Starts, Rewards Decrease

-In this stage, your Narcissistic mate starts to occasionally mistreat you.
-They may become critical of you, become controlling, or publically put you down.
+In this stage, your narcissistic mate starts to occasionally mistreat you.
+They may become critical of you, become controlling, or publicly put you down.
 You still get occasional emotional “treats,” but now they are unpredictable.
 The bad moments start to outweigh the good.
 You are now on the equivalent of an “intermittent reinforcement schedule.”

 Stage 5: Control Is Established